 - Understand who the target group is

-- Analyze how the target audience can be impacted
+- Analyse how the target audience can be impacted

 - Create strategies and processes for countering information